 A mattress pad is a must-have in the bedroom.
 It helps extend the life of your current mattress by protecting it, and it provides extra comfort for sleepers.
 There are hundreds of mattress pads available on the consumer market, so how do you tell which is the right one?
 With so many kinds of options, it can be tough to sort the wheat from the chaff.

 Although your skin likely won’t come into contact with your mattress pad very often, it’s still nice to know what the pad is made of.

-Most consumer-level pads consist of common materials such cotton, synthetics, wool, and latex foam.
+Most consumer-level pads consist of common materials such as cotton, synthetics, wool, and latex foam.
 High-viscosity foam, also known as memory foam, is essentially a more advanced form of latex.
 Some of these materials are better suited for mattress protection; others excel at promoting user comfort.
 Rarely does a mattress pad serve both purposes equally.

 You’ll find natural cotton in plenty of entry-level and moderately expensive mattress pads.
 Because it’s so absorbent, people use it to protect their mattresses from urine, sweat, beverage spills, and pet damage.